-A few words about the gifts of our Lutheran Christian heritage and the ways they are relevant to our lives of faith in the world each and every day as we answer God's call in our lives.
+A few words about those gifts and the ways they are relevant to our lives of faith in the world each and every day.

-1. First, what our students call the "V" word - vocation, of course.
+I. First, what our students call the "V" word - vocation, of course.

 The theological concept of vocation is central to Augsburg's academic mission.
 There are required religion courses entitled "The Search for Meaning" - 1 and 2, just in case they miss it the first time!
 There are capstone courses before they leave us.
 There are special programs in our chapel, around campus and around the world, seeking to help students discern and live their callings in the world.
 There are signs that proclaim, "We are called - Auggies." - everywhere, it seems.
 Well, you get it.
 We won't let them forget it.